richard1iu/Qiime2_Guides/Qiime2_Bugbase.md

 ```

 ## 3.Format conversion
-input file of bugbase is biom 1.0 JSON，and the colname is "taxonomy" instead of "OTU ID"
+Input file of bugbase is **biom 1.0 JSON**，and the colname should be "taxonomy" instead of "OTU ID"
-so we should
+so we need
 1) extract otutab from biom (output biom of qiime2 is html format) and
 2) change colname "OTU ID" to "taxonomy"
 ```